pippo-java/pippo/pippo-freemarker/README.md

 pippo-freemarker supports automatically localized [prettytime][prettytime] out-of-the-box and it is very easy to use.

-Assuming you are providing a `java.util.Date` instance to Trimou...
+Assuming you are providing a `java.util.Date` instance to prettyTime...

     ${prettyTime(myDate)}